 A.3 Use of Information Technology and Burden Reduction

 While mail surveys are the primary mode of data collection from SFA and State Agency CN Directors, the SFA Directors have the opportunity to complete a web-based survey.
 The SFA Directors will be contacted by telephone to encourage and remind them to complete the survey and to try to get a commitment of a date by which they will complete the survey.
-The State Agency CN Directors who do not complete the mail survey will be contacted by telephone and data will be collected in an interview-administered survey mode.
+The State Agency CN Directors who do not complete the mail survey will be contacted by telephone, and data will be collected in an interview-administered survey mode.

 A.4 Efforts to Identify Duplication and Use of Similar Information